absrdm/Pokeswitch/README.md

 Yes, see the [NH Switch Guide](https://switch.hacks.guide/) for information regarding system exploitability.

 ## Can I use this to transfer Pokémon between the supported series?
 Yes, via the hyperboxes.
-However, I would recommend using Pokémon Home for this purpose if possible, as it generates tracking data server-side.
+However, it is recommended to use Pokémon Home for this purpose if possible, as the former generates tracking data server-side.
 Replicating this is not possible, and transferring a Pokémon between series without a valid Home tracker generally renders the Pokémon illegal.

 ## How do I import a PKM file?
 In Select Mode (blue cursor), press A on any empty box slot, then select the PKM file to import.